MrPerruche/BRCI/Doc/BRICKS.md

 ### `BrickColor`
 This property correspond to the (main) color assigned to the brick.
 It is common to all bricks*.
 It is a list of 4 elements in the following order : `[HUE (u8), SATURATION (u8), VALUE (u8), ALPHA (u8)]`.
+It may also instead be an 8 bytes long integer : `0xHHSSVVAA`.

 ### `BrickMaterial`
 This property correspond to what material the brick is made of.
 It is common to all bricks*.